Bethphage seek a professional, knowledgeable and passionate volunteer to join our Board of Trustees

 We’d love to speak to you.
 Contact us by completing the form below and we’ll be in touch very shortly to informally discuss the contribution you are able to make to Bethphage.

-If you have the expertise, enthusiasm and availability for the role we would encourage you to contact our chairman, Derek Lum or Chief Executive, Peter Loose for an informal discussion by telephone on 01743 272880 or email to firstname.lastname@example.org or email@example.com.
-Alternatively, you can submit an expression of interest here with a copy of your CV and a statement (no more than one page of A4) of why you are interested in becoming a Bethphage Trustee.
+If you have the expertise, enthusiasm and availability for the role we would encourage you to contact our chairman, Derek Lum or Head of Human Resources, Stuart Wheeler for an informal discussion by telephone on 01743 272880 or email to email@example.com or firstname.lastname@example.org .
+Alternatively, you can submit an expression of interest below with a copy of your CV and a statement (no more than one page of A4) of why you are interested in becoming a Bethphage Trustee.